SmritiGoyal/ctr-prediction-pipeline/docs/methodology.md

 1. **The pipeline produces 0.382 log-loss on the validation set**, an ~11.4% improvement over the naive baseline (0.4312).
 This is reproducible from `random_state=42`.

-2. **The pipeline is leakage-safe.** All encoders, rare-value sets, and calibration target means are learned exclusively from data available at training time.
+2. **The pipeline is leakage-safe for all label-dependent encodings.** CTR maps, frequency maps, and calibration target means are learned exclusively on `train_df` (the post-split training fold).
+Rare-value bucketing is learned on the full pre-split training CSV, but uses only value counts — no click labels — so the practical leakage risk is negligible.
 Validation log-loss is a realistic estimate of production performance.

 3. **The methodology is grounded in standard ML engineering practices.** Time-based split, Bayesian smoothing, feature hashing, L2-regularized LR, logit-space calibration — none are exotic; each addresses a specific known failure mode.